singh-man/books/crackingTheCoding/19_hints.md

 - \#164.
 11.5    Consider the scenario of a pen for children.
 What does this mean?
 What are the different use cases?
 - \#165.
 9.8     Scope the problem well.
 What will and won't you tackle as part of this system?
 - \#166.
 8.5     Think about multiplying 8 by 9 as counting the number of cells in a matrix with width 8 and height 9.
 - \#167.
-5.2     In a number like • 893 (in base 10), what does each digit signify?
+5.2     In a number like .893 (in base 10), what does each digit signify?
 What then does each digit in .10010 signify in base 2?
 - \#168.
 8.14    We can think about each possibility as each place where we can put parentheses.
 This means around each operator, such that the expression  is split at the operator.
 What is the base case?
 - \#169.
 5.1     To clear the bits, create a "bit mask" that looks like a series of 1s, then 0s, then 1s.
 - \#170.
 8.3     Start with a brute force algorithm.
 - \#171.
 6.7     You can attempt this mathematically, although the math is pretty difficult.
 You might find it easier to estimate it up to families of, say, 6 children.
 This won't give you a good mathematical proof, but it might point you in the right direction of what the answer might be.
 - \#172.
 6.9     In which cases would a door be left open at the end of the process?
 - \#173.
-5.2     A number such as • 893 (in base 10) indicates 8  * 10⁻¹  +  9  * 10⁻²  +  3  * 10⁻³.
+5.2     A number such as .893 (in base 10) indicates 8  * 10⁻¹  +  9  * 10⁻²  +  3  * 10⁻³.
 Translate this system into base 2.
 - \#174.
 8.9     Suppose we had all valid ways of writing two pairs of parentheses.
 How could we use this to get all valid ways of writing three pairs?
 - \#175.
 5.4     Get Next: Picture a binary number-something with a bunch of 1s and 0s spread out throughout the number.
-Suppose you flip a 1 to a O and a O to a 1.
+Suppose you flip a 1 to a 0 and a 0 to a 1.
 In what case will the number get bigger?
 In what case will it get smaller?
 - \#176.
 9.6     Think about what sort of expectations on freshness and accuracy of data is expected.
 Does the data always need to be 100% up to date?
 Is the accuracy of some products more important than others?
 - \#177.
 10.2    How do you check  if two words are anagrams of each other?
 Think about what the definition of "anagram" is.
 Explain it in your own words.
 - \#178.
 8.1     If we knew the number of paths to each of the steps before step 100, could we compute the number of steps to 100?